nicolasdanelon/UnofficialDocs/source/reference/syntaxdefs.rst

 ``name``
     Descriptive name for the syntax definition.
-Shows up in the syntax definition dropdown menu located in the bottom right of Sublime Text interface.
+Shows up in the syntax definition dropdown menu located in the bottom right of the Sublime Text interface.
 It's usually the name of the programming language or equivalent.

 ``scopeName``